ClemCB/javascript-rps/README.md

 ## Approach

 - All model code follows modular-constructor pattern and single responsibility principle, to maintain readability and extendability.
-Useful for future plans to bring in lizard, Spock!
 - Chose to use Node.JS and Express, as these are frameworks I enjoy using and am keen to deepen my understanding of.

 ## Challenges

 - Treating images-as-post-requests.
 Currently, the player choses an image of their weapon, which is treated as a Get request.
-This makes it easy for player to cheat by simply changing the URL of the results page once they have seen the computer score.
-I spent some time researching how to correct this, however, Node's handling of Post requests has been challenging to learn.
+The user is not able to 'cheat' the system, however, as any change to the URL results in a new turn.
+I would like for the user to be unable to change their weapon in the URL.
-- My current design does not easily allow for Lizard, Spoke extension on the Game Rules object.
-I will research and adjust for this.
+- My current design does not easily allow for Lizard, Spock extension on the Game's rules object.
+I would like to adjust for this.
 - I would like to use BEM methodology for CSS.
 Styling is currently very limited.